gautamdayal/wikipedia-graphs/README.md

-# CS128 Final Project - Group Sheep

-## Wikipedia Graph Visualizer and Pathfinder
+# Wikipedia Graph Visualizer

-This repository contains the code for the group Sheep's CS128 Final Project.
+This repository contains the code that was started as the group Sheep's CS128 Final Project.
+(Gautam, Steven, Dexin)

 The notebook used for visualization in Milestone 2 is linked [here](https://colab.research.google.com/drive/1yhzumLYrf2ZYP0uOS4iKL4D-Yqyl_CnP#scrollTo=ge44kHU_AToS)